parallaxinc/PropellerIDE/README.md

 sudo apt-get install qt5-default qt5-qmake libegl1-mesa libgles2-mesa
 ```

-Finally, build a deb file as you would on Linux:
+Finally, use the build the `rpi` target to create a Debian package for Raspberry Pi.

 ```
-make checkout
 make rpi
 ```

+## Cleaning

+Use the `clean` on all platforms to clean up old build files.

+## Installing

+All build targets output packages in the `staging/` directory.

 And install: